ottokaarel/WeatherApp/README.md

 API documentation created with Swagger.

+To access OpenWeatherMap API, you first need to generate an API key from your account.

+This API key shall be inserted into resources/application.properties for the value "owm.apikey".

 To start the server and application, excecute the main() method in src/main/java/WeatherApp/WeatherAppApplication.java.

 Memory-based H2 database with default authentication is used for data storage.